Skip to main content

 The Minister also manages an electronic pedagogical supervision platform, which includes, for example, information on activities of schools and other educational institutions collected in external inspections, and findings from, and outcomes of, external inspections.
 Access to the platform is open to staff in the bodies responsible for external pedagogical supervision, and – to the extent necessary for their involvement in inspections in individual schools – their administering bodies, heads, teachers, pupils and parents.

 The other ministers mentioned above exercise pedagogical supervision over specific types of schools according to their remit (for example, agricultural and forestry schools).
-However, such schools are subject to pedagogical supervision based on detailed arrangements laid down by the minister responsible for the school education system in consultation with the other competent ministers.
+However, such schools are subject to pedagogical supervision based on detailed arrangements laid down by the minister responsible for school education in consultation with the other competent ministers.
 The other ministers may also establish specialised pedagogical supervision units.

 Heads of the Regional Education Authorities